 Before you even move into the home, you’ll want to have a home inspection.
 A home inspector will go over every inch of the home and check for problems or signs of danger.
 For instance, then will check out the roof and make sure it is strong enough to hold large snowfalls or be able to hold up against strong winds and rain.

+Hiring a professional home inspector is the best method to check for flaws and other potential issues when buying a new home.
 Home inspectors are trained to spot the things we normally miss.
-Even if you’ve been living in your home for a while, it’s not a bad idea to hire a home inspector and get a new report.
+Even if you’ve been living in your home for a while, it’s not a bad idea to hire a home inspector and get a thorough home inspection.
 This can give you some piece of mind, or point out any areas that need attention.

 Baby and Child Proofing